 Tibet is the dream of many travelers.
 It is also a mystery to travelers who have never been there.
-To have a nice and safe trip in such a high altitude area, you should know what to bring.
+To have a nice and safe trip in such a high-altitude area, you should know what to bring.

 A Tibet Entry Permit is the most important thing.
 You should leave at least 30 days to arrange it before your trip.

 And the temperature differs dramatically between daytime and night.
-So even if you travel to Tibet in summer, you'd better pack warm boots, a woolen sweater, thick pants, and awarm coat.
+So even if you travel to Tibet in summer, you'd better pack warm boots, a woolen sweater, thick pants, and a warm coat.

 Travel as light as you can but be prepared.
 Suitcases are not recommended.
 Just bring a large backpack and a smaller one for day trips.
-Ideally they should be waterproofed.
+Ideally, they should be waterproofed.

 There are no Western restaurants in Tibet, and only a few hotels offer Western food.
 Bring some food you like in case you don't like Tibetan food.

 Tibet enjoys a dry climate and strong sunshine all year round.
-To protect yourself from sunburn and drying out, bring a pair of sunglasses, sunhat, lip balm, moisturizer, and sun block.
+To protect yourself from sunburn and drying out, bring a pair of sunglasses, sunhat, lip balm, moisturizer, and sunblock.

 Hotels in some areas may not provide toiletries.
 Bring shampoo, toothbrush, toothpaste, soap, and a (quick-drying) towel with you.
 Wet tissues or disinfectants are helpful since it is inconvenient to wash your hands and face in many areas.

-Medicine for injury: band-aids, gauze, bandages, etc.
+- Medicine for injury: band-aids, gauze, bandages, etc.

-Medicine for insect stings/bites.
+- Medicine for an insect: stings/bites.

 Vacuum flask: Warm drinks help you keep warm on the plateau.

 Enough water: Don't dehydrate.

 Gifts for locals: Bringing some small gifts for local kids is a friendly act to show your kindness, such as pens, notebooks, and candy.

 Flashlight or candles: These are helpful at night in some hotels (with poor lighting or power failure) or when you want to enjoy the night view of Tibet away from the street lights.

-Extra batteries: You may not be able to charge batteries for your camera, phone, flashlight, etc., over night in remoter areas, or if there is a power outage.
+Extra batteries: You may not be able to charge batteries for your camera, phone, flashlight, etc., overnight in remoter areas, or if there is a power outage.

 Light windproof raincoat: You won't want to wear your thick warm coat when hiking.

 If you don't want to pack too many things or forget something, most items above like warm clothes, food, daily articles, medicine, are available in Lhasa.
-Of course it's better to prepare well and save your precious time in Tibet for things other than shopping.
+Of course, it's better to prepare well and save your precious time in Tibet for things other than shopping.